abhishekarya1/DSA-2k23/heaps.md

 Build a heap with n elements: O(n * log n); on every element insertion there will be a heapify
 ```

 The time complexity of the `Extract` operation is `O(log n)`, but `n` is the size of the heap and it keeps on decreasing as we keep on extracting elements from the heap.
-We consider the asymptotic upper-bound so we consider it `log(n)` but the actual runtime is potentially lower that than.
+We consider the asymptotic upper-bound so we consider time for eacg operation as `log(n)` but the actual runtime of the operation is potentially lower than that.

 Using Binary Heaps (atmost 2 children of each node) reduces time to `O(n * log k)` for Order Statistics queries since we sort only till the required part (`k` elements) and not the whole array `O(n * log n)`